 Working with Teresa and Executive Committee members to work on the strategic plan.
 Will need emails and phone numbers of everyone on the board so Lynn can meet board members individually.
 Also want to prioritize a renewed strategic plan.

 Gerry has offered to facilitate the strategic plan process as this is not an easy task.
 The goal is to serve more families, need a plan to do that.
 Gerry distributed a Strategic Plan Process document that he continues to use and update based on his experience.
 Needs to a measurable result.
 A successful strategy is not about something you can or cannot accomplish, it’s somewhere in between (60/40 chance), we need to stretch ourselves.
 The committee should only consist of between 7-11 people but we encourage more participation from the board and staff in doing the work (arranging and conducting interviews, collecting data and creating reports, research etc.).
 This will be data driven.
 Gerry broke down the areas of the plan.
 This should be no longer than a 3 year plan and always looking on a regular basis and adjusting for uncontrollable events.
 Would like for this to be completed by March 2022 to start in July 2022.
 John suggests having a strategic plan deliverable to drive the FY2023 budget come next April.
 Gerry is asking for staff to update the data sent from the previous plan now to get a jumpstart.
 Meetings will be determined later.
-Please email or call Gerry if you are interested in getting involved.
+Please email or call Gerry or Lynn if you are interested in getting involved.

 Nominating/Governance Committee